ksasso1028/indi-debanding/README.md

 - Enhancing Realism: Combined optimization produces images that are both accurate and visually appealing.
 - Heavily penalizes differences in structure and color between the output and target

+TODO:

+- [ ] upload script to process videos with FFMPEG and avoid re encoding new video with debanded frames
+- [x] upload model weights
+- [ ] discuss dataset used + metrics